 However, I was born again out of this life of fine art, drugs and occult practices on January 15, 1974.
 I was so stoned, it took several days before I even noticed anything.
 It was several months before The Lord changed me enough to actual be aware of what He was doing in my life.
 But the transformation by the summer of 1974 was truly astounding.
 I am not the same man I was—thank God!

-I am now that man over 40 years later.
-I have been constantly teaching scripture on many different levels, to many different audiences, in countless different situations ever since 1944.
+I am now that man nearly 50 years later.
+I have been constantly teaching scripture on many different levels, to many different audiences, in countless different situations ever since 1974.
 Believe me I know the necessity of the Holy Spirit bringing about the miraculous transformation of people awaking to the truth of the Gospel.

 So, I realize that these three levels of basic content can be used by the Lord